JustBuddy/avatar-framework/README.md

 - Things with a constant animation, like image slideshows or tail-wags, are really janky in a blendtree.
 Prefer keeping those in a separate layer if they misbehave.

+> [!WARNING]
-- THERE IS NO SUCH THING AS DISSOLVE ANIMATIONS IN A DIRECT BLENDTREE TOGGLE!
+> THERE IS NO SUCH THING AS DISSOLVE ANIMATIONS IN A DIRECT BLENDTREE TOGGLE!

 Since we use parameter mismatch, every animation's state will fling directly to off or on, you don't get to see the inbetweens.
 You would need a very convoluted logic and parameter smoothing system to circumvent that, but at that point you might as well run the thing outside the blendtree.